samidala/courier-service-design/readme.md

 # Delivery cost client
 # Assumptions:

-1. Considered only positive inputs and no negative cases handled for inputs and hence the app will fail if any wrong inputs provided
-2. The agenda of the project is concentrate on design aspect and write code that can be extendable to different offer codes
+1. The agenda of the project is concentrate on design aspect and write code that can be extendable to different offer codes
-3. If offer code is invalid, no discount will be considered
+2. If offer code is invalid, no discount will be considered
-4. User has to input all the needed inputs in appropriate datatype
+3. User has to input all the needed inputs in appropriate datatype else application would show error and exit.

 # Setting up offers

 # approach
    1. `Offer` will have 0 or more `OfferCriteria`
    2. User can configure offer with code and set of `OfferCriteria`
-   3. `OfferCriteria` implementations must override `isMatch` with appropriate implementation
-      1. `NumberOfferCriteria`, `NumberRangeOfferCriteria` are such examples
-   4. `ResultEvalutor` is used for implementing specific cases like, equals, not equals, greater than and range etc..
+   3. `OfferCriteria`'s `isMatch` responsible for validating if offer criteria is met
-   5. `com.everestengg.code.challenge.model.offer.Offer.calcDiscount` returns configured discount value if all the criteria matches
+   4. `com.everestengg.code.challenge.model.offer.Offer.calcDiscount` returns configured discount value if all the criteria matches
-   6. `com.everestengg.code.challenge.model.offer.OfferCriteria.isMatch` uses `ResultEvalutor` for evaluating results.
-   7. The below show sequence diagram
+   5. The below show sequence diagram

       ![PackageOrderImpl_calcCost.svg](PackageOrderImpl_calcCost.svg)